t-0-m-1-3/netcom-react/api-example/README.md

 ```
 It’s not a huge difference, but it’ll allow us to add hooks in, which are a bit simpler than using the class lifecycle methods.

-To add a piece of state with hooks, you’ll need to use the useState function exported from React.
-You’ll also be using useEffect later on, so you’ll need to make sure to import both of those.
-Change the line importing React to look like this:
+To add a piece of state with hooks, you’ll need to use the `useState` function exported from React.
+You’ll also be using `useEffect` later, so make sure to import both.
+Change the importing React line to:

 ```javascript
 Import React, { useState, useEffect } from 'react';